Chi-SquareX/Healthcare_NLP_application/README.md

 # Introduction:

 This repository hosts the codebase for "an AI-powered healthcare assistant for personalized medical advice and Prescription Parsing".
-Our project leverages advanced natural language processing techniques and state-of-the-art machine learning models to deliver accurate and personalized responses tailored to users' health concerns.
+It leverages advanced natural language processing techniques and state-of-the-art machine learning models to deliver accurate and personalized responses tailored to users' health concerns.

 Cloning the Repository: